weynandk/info_threefold/docs/token/how_to_buy/stellarx.md

 - _Rob will create an example this weekend.
 We can try a different wallet.
 Will first do it on testnet.
 We should test another wallet as well._
 - _Only place lumens against TFT orders._
+- _The stellar exchange allows people to buy using differents assets and converts it to Lumens first.
 - _If ppl have BTC and has a buy order / sell order._
 - _We will place sell orders through lumens._
-- _Will create so always 0.15 in Lumens._
+- _Will create so always 0.15 USD in Lumens._